SkrideOne/cx/rust_docs/concurrency_handbook.md

-# Best Practices for Concurrency in Rust (Nightly 1.90) – 2025 Methodology
+# Best Practices for Concurrency in Rust (Nightly 1.91) – 2025 Methodology

 Rust’s fearless concurrency ethos builds on strict ownership and borrowing rules to prevent data races at compile time.
-Nightly 1.90 (stable planned for September 18 2025) doesn’t radically change the concurrency story but continues the evolution of stable APIs.
-This guide distills current best practices and quality/performance considerations for writing concurrent Rust software in 2025.
+Nightly 1.91 (stable planned for late 2025) doesn’t radically change the concurrency story but continues the evolution of stable APIs.
+It introduces improved tooling (e.g., deprecation of `--nocapture` in favour of `--no-capture`) and safe `std::arch` intrinsics【684066008670463†L134-L140】, but the core concurrency principles remain the same.
+This guide distils current best practices and quality/performance considerations for writing concurrent Rust software in 2025.
 The focus is on typical patterns and non‑typical (edge‑case) scenarios for both multi‑threading and asynchronous programming.

 ---